Liberia Country Summary

 Economy

-Liberia presents investment opportunities primarily in natural resources such as mining, agriculture, and forestry, along with sectors like energy and telecommunications.
-However, the investment climate is hindered by challenges including corrupt governance, inadequate infrastructure, and a lack of reliable power and internet access.
-Despite these obstacles, the new government has pledged to improve the investment environment by addressing corruption and establishing more predictable business policies.
+Liberia presents investment opportunities primarily in natural resources such as mining, agriculture, and forestry, alongside sectors like energy and telecommunications.
+However, the investment climate is severely constrained by infrastructure deficits, pervasive corruption, and a lack of reliable electricity and internet access.
+Despite these challenges, the new government has pledged to improve the investment environment by addressing corruption and establishing more predictable business policies.

 Buy Full Liberia Report